NanoWorks-Project/NanoWorks/src/Messaging/README.md

 ### Important Considerations

-- **Avoid Name Collisions:** Use distinct RabbitMQ virtual hosts or servers to prevent collisions between exchange and queue names.
+- **Avoid Name Collisions:** use distinct RabbitMQ virtual hosts or servers to prevent collisions between exchange and queue names.
-- **Manage Orphaned Exchanges and Queues:** If exchanges and queues are not set to auto-delete, orphaned items may accumulate, requiring manual cleanup.
+- **Manage Orphaned Exchanges and Queues:** if exchanges and queues are not set to auto-delete, orphaned items may accumulate, requiring manual cleanup.
 This can happen when queue names or message types change.

 ---